 Previous advising documents, such as an educational plan, can also be very helpful to bring with you.
 Above all, please bring what you feel you need to make the appointment productive and successful

 No. Each student’s Financial Aid situation is unique to them, and it can be very complicated.
 If you have questions regarding grants, loans, scholarships, or other financial considerations, please see your Financial Aid Counselor.
-You can see who your counselor (divided by last name) is here: http://suu.edu/ss/financial/contact.html.
+See who your counselor is (divided by last name).